UCAS results are out now, The best accommodations are going fast — 80% already booked!

 When hunting for that ideal Stratford spot, location is non-negotiable.
 Budget considerations are equally crucial.
 You can find cheap student accommodation in Stratford-upon-Avon as well.
 Put safety features at the top of your list.
 Include secure entry systems, CCTV, and bright lighting.
 Amenities can also make your daily life easier.

 Amber's platform stands out in Stratford's housing market.
 It offers verified choices that truly meet student needs.
-Amber's offers over 15 verified properties in Stratford-upon-Avon.
+Amber's offers verified properties in Stratford-upon-Avon to make the search simple for you.
 You can find affordable shared houses or premium studio apartments.
 Here is one of the best and most affordable student housing in Stratford-upon-Avon.

 Stratford-upon-Avon has different neighbourhoods for students.
+Living in these areas ensures quick access to student accommodation near Stratford-upon-Avon College and essential student services.
 Each one has its own vibe, from historic charm to modern convenience.
 Your ideal area depends on what you value most: being near campus, saving money, or enjoying a lively social scene.

 1. Henley Street: It is Stratford's student central, located in the historic heart of town just steps from Shakespeare's Birthplace.
 This area is filled with independent cafés, quirky shops, and plenty of pubs to make your weekends fun.